JonPSmith/GenericServices/README.md

 - `ISuccessErrors<T> GetDetail<T>( param object [] keys)` - sync
 - `Task<ISuccessErrors<T>> GetDetailAsync<T>( param object [] keys)` - async

-Note that the status contains any errors caused by missing data or sql security errors.
+Note that the status contains any errors caused by missing data (or sql security errors if GenericSecurity is used).
 If there is an error then the result will be a new, empty class.
 This may throw an error somewhere else due to not filled in items, so checking the status is best.